-- Issue IOSEA certification for newly listed sites and cooperate with Signatory States in inauguration activities. - Develop and maintain a dedicated section of the IOSEA Website to publicise listed sites, including mention of additional resource needs. - Encourage interested partners to suggest additional sites for inclusion in the network. - Work with the Advisory Committee to develop technical/training materials suitable for use at network sites. - Seek additional funding for implementation of activities at individual sites as well as network-wide interventions.
+- Advise the Signatory States in the preparation and revision of site network proposals - Coordinate the review process for the IOSEA Site Network. - Issue IOSEA certification for newly listed sites and cooperate with Signatory States in inauguration activities. - Develop and maintain a dedicated section of the IOSEA Website to publicise listed sites, including mention of additional resource needs. - Encourage interested partners to suggest additional sites for inclusion in the network. - Work with the Advisory Committee to develop technical/training materials suitable for use at network sites. - Seek additional funding for implementation of activities at individual sites as well as network-wide interventions.